Cannabis oil and cancer

-These medicines go through the same process as any other medicine to make sure they are safe to be licensed and prescribed in the UK.
+These medicines go through a process to make sure they are safe to be licensed in the UK.
+This is the same process that is used to decide whether any medicine can be prescribed in the UK.

 There is a lot of interest in the possible effects of cannabinoids on cancer.
 Some people claim that using CBD has had a positive effect on their health.
 But these are individual stories, not scientific evidence.
 There is no way of checking whether the stories are reliable, or finding out what other treatments the person has had.